ModelingOriginsofLife/pyhchem/README.md

 Requires: numpy, pygame.

-Use 'L' to load rules files (.txt files in models folder) or configurations (.dat files in configurations folder).
+Use 'L' to load rules (.txt files in models folder) or particles (.dat files in configurations folder).